ljwagerfield/ljwagerfield.github.io/customer-validation.md

 -   Define a target: a value the metric must meet to sustain the business.

+-   Data must be analysed in cohorts.

+    -   Users who experience the same product journey.

 ## Step 3: Build MVP

 -   Delay prevents startups from getting the feedback they need.